Hands-On Fundraising

 Who is the ONE person who will be writing the fundraising appeal?

 You also want someone with importance.
-Maybe it’s someone telling their own story – who could be more important to that story?
+Maybe it’s someone telling their own story–who could be more important to that story?
 Or maybe it’s someone in your organization who has a strong public identity.
 Match the writer to the readers as much as possible.

 This goes with the ask you choose, of course.
-But once you know what you’ll be asking for, hone your message so that you focus on the why of your ask.
+But once you know what you’ll be asking for, hone your message so you focus on the why of your ask.

 Is it getting crowded in here?